An exceptional trip, spanning two of Belize's coral jewels. Visit both Glover's Reef and Lighthouse Reef in one trip. The very best of Belize.

 Meals: Breakfast, Lunch, Dinner

 Note: Antelope Falls is a 2 pitch, 250 foot drop.
-A minimum of 100 lb per participant.
-An alternative for families with children and those looking for a less strenuous experience, we recommend Bocawina Falls hike and rappel
+A minimum of 100lb per participant is required.
+An alternative for families with children and those looking for a less strenuous experience is the Bocawina Falls hike and rappel.

 Meals: Breakfast, Lunch, Dinner

 Day seven is completely flexible.
-You can stay close to the lodge or follow a trail to a favorite pool or waterfall.
-The Mayflower Bocawina National Park is a haven for hiking enthusiasts, offering a captivating network of trails for various skill levels.
+You can stay close to the lodge or follow a trail to a favorite waterfall or pool.
+The Mayflower Bocawina National Park is a haven for hiking enthusiasts, offering a captivating network of trails for all skill levels.
 The park features the family-friendly Bocawina Falls Trail or the Bird Loop, ideal for a leisurely hike.
 Adventure seekers can test their limits on the strenuous Big Drop Falls trail, leading to a spectacular waterfall.
+Off-site tours are available to book on this day at an extra fee.

 Meals: Breakfast, Lunch, Dinner

-We rise early to transfer to the Maya Air terminal in Dangriga and fly to Belize City to head to our waiting motor boat charter.
-We travel by boat 56 miles out to sea, passing through mangrove ranges, white sand cayes, arriving at Belize's furthest island group, on Lighthouse Reef Atoll.
-Upon arriving at Half Moon Caye, your guide team will orient you to the island and camp to settle you into your accommodations.
-You will then enjoy a late lunch and then a session of sea kayak or snorkeling instruction before heading out on the water.
+We rise early to transfer to the Dangriga municipal air strip and fly to Belize City where our 10:00AM boat charter awaits.
+We travel by boat 56 miles out to sea, passing through mangrove ranges and white sand cayes before arriving at Belize's furthest island group.
+Upon arriving at Half Moon Caye, your guide team will orient you to the island and settle you into your accommodations.
+You will enjoy a late lunch and then an intro session of walk-in snorkeling at one of our local reefs.

 Meals: Breakfast, Lunch, Dinner